bitcoin-express/bitcoin-express-server/docs/payment.md

 # Proceed with the payment

-Confirm a payment in order to retrieve the item by sending the coins which value must be the same or higherthan the payment *amount*.
+Confirm a *payment_id* by sending the coins which value must be the same or higher than the payment *amount*.

 **URL** : `/payment`